mokeyish/zerotier-edge/README.md

 # Zerotier-Edge

-A ZeroTier Controller Web UI for a self-hosted ZeroTier network controller that deploied at your edge.
+A ZeroTier Controller Web UI for a self-hosted ZeroTier network controller that deployed at your edge.

 ## Features